PCBA is a printed circuit board assembly. It is an electronic mainboard or module created by soldering components on a blank PCB.

-Part 6: Applications of PCBAs
+Part 7: Applications of PCBAs

 Several electronic components are being used by automobile manufacturers in their vehicles.
 PCBs were used mainly for items such as headlight switches and windshield wipers in the olden days, but now they operate many advanced features that make driving safer and easier for a lot of people.
-Before you install PCBA in your car, you should check that the specific part of the car for which you are using the PCBA will be able to resist extreme temperature and vibrations.
+Before you install a PCBA in your car, you should check that the specific part of the car for which you are using the PCBA will be able to resist extreme temperature and vibrations.

 Stereos and systems that incorporate navigation and entertainment do need PCBs.
-The engine management system and fuel regulators also rely on PCBAs.Aerospace
+The engine management system and fuel regulators also rely on PCBAs.

 There are similar specifications for electronics used in aircraft components to the ones used in the automotive industry, but aerospace PCBA may be subjected to even tougher conditions.
-In a range of aerospace devices, including aircraft, satellites, space shuttle, and radio communications systems, PCBA may be used.
+In a range of aerospace devices, including aircraft, satellites, space shuttles, and radio communications systems, PCBA may be used.

-In order to track the operation of the aircraft, pilots use different types of monitoring devices, including accelerometers and pressure sensors.
-Often, these displays use PCBA.Military
+To track the operation of the aircraft, pilots use different types of monitoring devices, including accelerometers and pressure sensors.
+Often, these displays use PCBA.

-In military applications, the PCBA used must be highly reliable and robust.
+In defense applications, the military PCB assembly must be highly reliable and robust.
 PCBAs are required to operate radio communication systems and other essential communications.
-The control systems for different types of equipment, including radar jamming systems, missile detection systems are based on PCBAs.
+The control systems for different types of equipment, including radar jamming systems, and missile detection systems are based on PCBAs.
 Also, It allows indicators used by military members to track risks, execute military operations, and operate the equipment.